-This easy Roasted Cauliflower Gratin recipe features roasted cauliflower baked in a creamy cheese sauce.
-This is a delicious side dish special enough for holidays but easy enough for every day.
+This easy Cauliflower Gratin recipe features roasted cauliflower baked in a creamy cheese sauce.
+It's special enough for holidays and easy enough for every day.
+Serve with cast-iron pork tenderloin or baked turkey tenderloins.

 This post was originally published in January 2021 and has been updated with additional information.

 My obsession with roasted cauliflower is real.
-I love roasted cauliflower with pesto and these garlic parmesan cauliflower bites.
+Roasting brings out its nutty flavor and yields a crisp-tender texture with slightly charred edges, like in this roasted cauliflower with pesto and these garlic parmesan cauliflower bites

 A gratin or (French gratin) is a casserole of vegetables baked in a Bechamel (cream) sauce.
 'Gratin' refers to the crusty top that forms while baking, typically from cheese and/or bread crumbs added to the top of the casserole.

 - Lighter than traditional gratins - This isn't a low-calorie dish, but the sauce isn't as heavy or laden as traditional cheesy cream sauces.
-It's made with half milk and half vegetable broth - as compared to all milk or part milk and part cream as is common in most white sauces.
-The broth adds a nice balance of flavor and pairs well with the cauliflower.
+It's made with half milk and half vegetable broth, which adds a nice balance of flavor and pairs well with the cauliflower.

-Vegetable broth - The broth adds another layer of flavor and contributes to a lighter cream sauce.
-If you don't need this recipe to be vegetarian, chicken broth can be used instead.
+- Vegetable broth - The broth adds another layer of flavor and contributes to a lighter cream sauce.
+Chicken broth can also be used.

-- Cut the cauliflower into florets and transfer them to a sheet pan.
-Toss with olive oil, salt, and pepper, and roast at 450 degrees for 12-15 minutes until slightly charred around the edges.
+Step 1: Cut the cauliflower into florets.
+Toss them with olive oil, salt, and pepper, and roast at 450℉ for 12-15 minutes until slightly charred around the edges.
+Set aside.

-- For the cream sauce, melt the butter in a saucepan and add the flour.
+Step 2: Melt the butter in a skillet and add the flour.
 Whisk to combine and cook for 1-2 minutes to cook the raw flavor out of the flour.
-Season with pepper and a pinch of nutmeg.

-- Slowly add the milk and the broth, whisking to incorporate.
+Step 3: Slowly add the milk and the broth, whisking to incorporate.
 Cook for 3-4 minutes until slightly thickened.
+Stir in the pepper and nutmeg.

-- Add half of the Gruyere and Fontina cheeses, whisking while the cheese melts.
-Add the remaining Gruyere and Fontina cheese, whisking until melted and combined.
-Remove from the heat and whisk in the Parmesan cheese.
+Step 4: Add half of the Gruyere and Fontina cheeses, stirring while the cheese melts.
+Add the remaining Gruyere and Fontina cheese, stirring until melted and combined.
+Remove from the heat and stir in the Parmesan cheese.

 - Use freshly shredded cheese for the best flavor and best melting quality.
 Pre-shredded cheese contains additives that prevent it from melting well.